 Troi Valles is a recent graduate from Sarah Lawrence College living in Chicago.
 She is passionate about film, art, and social justice.
 While at Sarah Lawrence, Troi pursued film while studying minoritarian histories, including South Pacific, African American, and Africana studies, which included a semester abroad in eastern and southern Africa.
 Her aim is to write diverse, passionate, complex characters, and to beat the odds by paying off her student loans before she hits 70.
 Troi is a Production Assistant for Sisters in Cinema’s Black Lesbian Writers’ Room.

 Janaya Greene is a New York Times-trained journalist, photographer and award-winning film writer.
-She wrote a short film, Veracity, that was presenting on Hulu and Showtime networks; it’s now available on YouTube and Amazon Video.
+She wrote a short film, Veracity, that was presenting on Hulu and Showtime networks; it’s now available on Amazon Video and YouTube.
 Janaya is dedicated to highlighting often ignored voices through her storytelling and multimedia reporting.
-She’s currently working with a healthcare business magazine and was previously a reporter for the New York Times Journalism Institute, in addition to working as an Audio & Video Production intern with Dynasty Podcasts, Chicago’s first and longest-running music podcast.
+She currently reviews television series and films on Thoughts with Mild Sauce and was previously a reporter for the New York Times Journalism Institute.
+She was also an Audio & Video Production intern with Dynasty Podcasts, Chicago’s first and longest-running music podcast.
 In the summer of 2016 Janaya was selected for the VICE Media & Center for Communication Editorial Fellowship in New York City.
-She loves re-imagining and create new worlds through screenwriting.
-She’s an associate producer at Sisters in Cinema.
+She loves examining cinema in relation to today’s cultural sphere and re-imagining and creating new worlds through screenwriting.
+Janaya’s an associate producer at Sisters in Cinema.